ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 ![](/wiki/shared/news/2024-10-09-resurrection-cup-2024-results/theme-progression.png)

 - In 2022, the theme was about humanity still being alive and thriving even after a devastating apocalypse where afterwards the metropolitan areas of the planet are reclaimed by nature.
 - In 2023, the last traces of humanity are now gone, as planets are colliding with one another, Earth isn’t any different.
-Represented by vibrant red and orange colors, a cataclysmic event that surely will not leave any living organism behind.
+Represented by vibrant red and orange colours, a cataclysmic event that surely will not leave any living organism behind.
 - This year, you, as the player or viewer of the tournament series, are given a second chance at living.
 Now you are in the afterlife, and you get a chance to prove yourself worthy.
 Worthy of reincarnation.

 **Serenity**, the mascot of this tournament, is the one you encounter at the very end (the [Grand Finals tiebreaker](https://osu.ppy.sh/beatmapsets/2219285)), and is the arbiter of your fate in the afterlife (whether you win the tournament).